 The same infrastructure I had spent decades learning how to hack.

 So I dusted off my C++, learned to

 love like Python, and dug in hard on catching up on my bio.

-The future is not yet written, and cannot be adequately predicted.
+But the future is not yet written, and cannot be adequately predicted.
 I believe 2020 made that point decisively.
-But whatever comes next, I will continue to work to make the world more Hacker Friendly.
+Whatever comes next, I will continue to work to make the world more Hacker Friendly.